 - Scenic Trails from Colmar (Behold some breathtaking views and fall in love with the countryside)

 - The Nautical Base Colmar (Relaxation after everything)

-Lastly, Colmar is so beautiful that it was replicated in other parts of the world such as Malaysia.
-On the hills near Kuala Lumpur, you can find a copy of this charming town.
-The replica of Colmar has also a copy of a French castle which we will discuss later.
+Lastly, Colmar is so beautiful that it was replicated in other parts of the world, such as Malaysia.
+You can find a copy of this charming town on the hills near Kuala Lumpur.
+The Colmar replica also has a copy of a French castle, which we will discuss later.

 Reason no. 1 Architectural Heritage

-With so many quaint half-timbered structures, most manifest Renaissance style, it’s not hard to say that Colmar does have a very remarkable architectural heritage.
+With so many quaint half-timbered structures, most manifest Renaissance style, it’s not hard to say Colmar has a remarkable architectural heritage.
 Needless to say, it’s the first and foremost reason to visit Colmar.

 Reason no. 2 Little Venice

 Like most towns, rivers let the people and communities thrive.
 However, the river in Colmar serves more purposes now than it used to do back in the day.

 It’s where the travelers can have one of their most memorable moments today in Colmar.

 The name of the River in Colmar is La Lauch.
 But, it is more known as Little Venice for the resembling experiences it offers.